Osaka's Most Famous Nemophila Spot ・ Baby Blue Eyes in Osaka Maishima Seaside Park

-Where the Blue Sea and the Clear Sky Meet Waves of Blue Flowers
+Where the Blue Sea and the Blue Sky Meet Waves of Blue Flowers

-Directly on the shore of Osaka Bay, Osaka Maishima Seaside Park (大阪まいしまシーサイドパーク) is planted with a million nemophila flowers, sometimes called "baby blue eyes."
+Directly on the shore of Osaka Bay, Osaka Maishima Seaside Park (大阪まいしまシーサイドパーク) is planted with over a million nemophila flowers, pretty little blue flowers that grow close to the ground, which are sometimes called "baby blue eyes" in English.
 For Tokyoites and travelers, the go-to spot for viewing these baby blue blooms every spring is Hitachi Seaside Park in Ibaraki Prefecture, but as of 2019, this new spot in the Kansai Region is stepping up to the plate.
-Osaka Maishima Seaside Park held its first Nemophila Festival (ネモフィラ祭り) in spring 2019, and visitors flocked to see the flowers from western Japan, but in 2020 the yearly festival was canceled due to COVID-19 safety precautions.
-This year, the outdoor event is back in business (complete with extra safety measures), and you can once again wade through the fields of blue petals in this Osaka park.
+Osaka Maishima Seaside Park held its first Nemophila Festival (ネモフィラ祭り) in spring 2019, and visitors flocked to see the flowers from western Japan.
+After an early speed bump due to pandemic lockdowns, the festival is back this year in full swing, and you can once again wade through the fields of blue petals in this Osaka park.

-Osaka Maishima Seaside Park ・ Nemophila Festival 2021
+Osaka Maishima Seaside Park (大阪まいしまシーサイドパーク) • Nemophila Festival 2024

 2-1 Hokkoryokuchi, Konohana Ward, Osaka